quontral/quontral/README.md

 - Dex API endpoints for Web3 transactions
 - Web3 wallet configurations/authentications (login/sign)
 - Token allowances for web3 wallets and sending transactions
-- Handling big numbers and floating points.
+- Handling big numbers and floating points
+- utility functions to help you build your dex

 ... and much more.
 Check the [official Quontral docs](https://docs.quontral.com/) for more details.